buche2/CAS_AI_2020_2021/README.md

 1. **Sample**: A sample is a single row of data (=an instance, an observation, an input vector, or a feature vector.).
 2. **Batch size**: The batch size defines the number of samples to work through before updating the internal model parameters.
 3. **Epoch**: The number of epochs defines the number times that the learning algorithm will work through the entire training dataset.
+4. **Gradient descent**: Gradient descent is an optimization algorithm used to find the values of parameters (coefficients) of a function (f) that minimizes a cost function (cost).

 ## Tricks